zbMATHOpen/Update_Links/README.md

     ```
     python3 -m venv env
     source env/bin/activate
-    pip install .
-    ```

-    This will install the package, `update-zblinks-api`, in the virtual environment.
-    Note: to install the package as a package outside the virtual environment, deactivate your virtual environment:

-    ```
-    deactivate
-    ```

-    Navigate to the root folder, and

-    ```
     pip install -e .
     ```

+    This will install the package, `update-zblinks-api`, in the [virtual environment](https://docs.python.org/3/tutorial/venv.html).

 2) Fill in the `config_template.ini` and save it as `config.ini`.